EoBryanDev/health-check-system/README.md

 `docs/5_db_modeling.dio`: Here I've elaborated DB schema to build the application.

-`server`: I chosed to use Node TS with Express Framework to build my solution, to persist data I going to use PostgreSQL.
+`server`: I chosed to use Node TS with Express Framework to build my solution, to persist data I going to use PostgreSQL and to help on manipulate use cases I used Redis.

+`front`: I chosed Next.js with TypeScript and Tailwind CSS to build the frontend.